holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

 ### `delete_link` requires a `GetOptions` argument

-In order to self-validate a `DeleteLink` action, you need to have access to the original link creation action.
-Zero-arc nodes were previously [failing validation](https://github.com/holochain/holochain/issues/4012) if they didn't have the link creation action in their cache, so the fix is to ensure the cache has what it needs by fetching it from the network.
-But we wanted to [give app developers the choice](https://github.com/holochain/holochain/pull/4945) to opt out of this behavior, so [`delete_link`](https://docs.rs/hdk/latest/hdk/link/fn.delete_link.html) now requires a `GetOptions` argument:
+In order to self-validate a `DeleteLink` action, the original link creation action needs to be available locally, or validation will fail.
+As a safeguard, [`delete_link`](https://docs.rs/hdk/latest/hdk/link/fn.delete_link.html) now requires a `GetOptions` argument that defaults to fetching the link creation action from the network.

 <!-- TODO: make `delete_link` take a GetStrategy rather than GetOptions https://github.com/holochain/holochain/issues/5362 -->